Stefanius67/GContacts/readme.md

 - GoogleOauth2Callback.php

 **The starting point is the file ´ContactList.php´**

+A complete documentation of the classes and a detailed description, how to create your own credential to access the google API can be found at https://github.com/Stefanius67/GContacts/wiki

 ## Logging
 This package can use any PSR-3 compliant logger.
 The logger is initialized with a NullLogger-object